jtb324/pyphewas-package/docs/source/inputs_and_outputs/pyphewas.rst

 * **--covariate-list**: Space separated list of covariates to use in the model.
 All of these covariates must be present in the covariate file and must be spelled exactly the same otherwise the code will crash.

 * **--phecode-version**: String telling which version of phecodes to use.
 This argument helps with mapping the PheCode ID to a description.
-The allowed values are "phecodeX", "phecode1.2", and "phecodeX_who".
+The allowed values are "phecodeX", "phecode1.2", "phecodeX_who", or "None".
 Most users will only need to use either the PhecodeX or Phecode1.2 option.

 **Optional Inputs**